 - Seek their input on how best to document and reflect on your remote internship experience in your report.

-In the IGNOU BLIS Internship Report, it’s important to use the style of reference that your program’s rules or your academic supervisor tells you to use.
+In the BLIS Internship Report (BLII-230) from IGNOU, it’s important to use the style of reference that your program’s rules or your academic supervisor tells you to use.
 If IGNOU hasn’t told you which citation style to use for the BLIS program or your job report, it’s best to stick to a style that is widely accepted in the library and information science fields.

 The American Psychological Association (APA) style is frequently used in the social sciences, including library and information science, and is a common choice for academic and professional writing in this field.
 It provides guidelines for formatting documents and citing sources in your text and in your reference list.